 Generic Name: pseudoephedrine / triprolidine

-Note: This page contains side effects data for the generic drug pseudoephedrine / triprolidine.
-It is possible that some of the dosage forms included below may not apply to the brand name Triacin.
+Note: This document contains side effect information about pseudoephedrine / triprolidine.
+Some of the dosage forms listed on this page may not apply to the brand name Triacin.

 For the Consumer